RocketChat/developer-docs/rocket.chat/rocket.chat-server/linux.md

     (you may want to fork the code on Github first, and then clone your fork)
 4. Change current working directory to the cloned repo location
 5. Run `meteor --version` , this will download the necessary meteor version for Rocket.Chat, as configured in `.meteor/release` file.

+    NOTE: If you are just starting out, you may want to switch to the latest [stable release's tag](https://github.com/RocketChat/Rocket.Chat/tags).
+Since the current branch is under development and getting actively contributed, running it on your localhost may produce errors.
+In order to checkout a specific tag of the repository: `git checkout tags/<tag-name> -b <branch-name>`

 6. Install modules

     `meteor npm install`